nostrband/enclaved/README.md

 ## Disk persistence

-As we might occasionally desire to restart the enclave without changing the code image, there must be a way to backup and recover the data from inside the enclave.
+Even if there were no plans to upgrade the code, we might occasionally need to restart the enclave, so there must be a way to backup and recover the data from the enclave.

 The approach recommended by AWS is to use AWS Key Management Service to store a private key that would be used by the enclave to encrypt it's data and send it to parent.
 On restart, enclave would request the keys back from KMS (which would check if PCR values are the same, etc) and then recover and decrypt the data.